craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 The 'Sneaking Mantis' Squad earned their name for their stealth-based tactics, pursuing their target until they forced to return the way they came - where the 'Sneaking Mantis' Squad strikes.

 ###### 'Gorilla Fists' Squad
-The 'Gorilla Fists' Squad earned their name for their unnatural size and strength
+The 'Gorilla Fists' Squad earned their name for their size and strength, being primarily composed of strong, well-fed bugbear.
+The 'Gorilla Fists' will typically await their target at the entrance or exit game of a given level.

 ###### 'Bear Hug' Squad
-The 'Bear Hug' Squad
+The 'Bear Hug' Squad earned their name for their physical tactics, attempting to pounce upon and restrain their targets to allow their comrades to strike with ease.
+The 'Bear Hug' Squad is rarely waiting, choosing instead to harass and pursue their targets throughout the level.

 ###### 'Cat's Claw' Squad
-The 'Cat's Claw' Squad
+The 'Cat's Claw' Squad earned their name for the deep wounds their weapons deal - allowing them to strike, retreat, and finalize their kill after it has been weakened.

 #### Goblin Dissenters
-Not all of the Goblin of Kailkeep are loyal to the Kobolds.
+Not all the Goblin of Kailkeep are loyal to the Kobolds.
 Some fight their way through Kailkeep as any other civilized person would, wishing to ascend and escape.
 Generally, these Goblins will gather together for the protection community provides, and fly the banner of one of the Blood Clans, for recognition more than any real relation.

 ###### Scrivin Gang
 ###### Garqwak Gang